 Uptake by decision-makers

-We measured the uptake of the project results by decision-makers as one of the indicators of project outcomes.
+The uptake of the project results by decision-makers is one of the indicators of project outcomes.
 The survey was designed to explore this aspect using two different questions, which were mainly aimed to measure how far the project results have been adopted by the authorities and what was the nature of the uptake.